 Does anyone in your family have asthma, hay fever, eczema or food allergies?
 If so, your baby might have a food allergy, too.
-Discuss your family history with your doctor and make sure you know what to look out for.

 Symptoms of Food Allergy

 Symptoms can range from mild to severe and typically appear within minutes (in some cases it may take hours, but this is unusual).
 The symptoms may include:

 - Hives (blotchy, pale bumps on the skin surrounded by red patches), swelling, redness and rash

 - Stuffy or runny nose with itchy, watery eyes

 - Vomiting, stomach cramps and diarrhea

 If you think a certain food is causing an allergic reaction, stop the food and get medical advice.